 A gentle and devotional life About seventy years ago, the historian John Harvey wrote this in an essay about King Henry VI: “The life and death, and the thwarting of his noble designs are one (sic) of the sorriest tragedies of English history.
 He was a victim of forces outside his control, for whose existence… Continue reading Henry VI: saint or sinner?

 See Sarah Bryson’s review of this biography here .
 Or, if you would prefer to judge it by our criteria for a post-Kendall biography of Richard, read here.
 Lewis is already the author of a volume on the “Princes” but approaches the pre-contract and Portuguese marriage negotiations well, thereby scoring highly on the three most important points.

-In this article, about revising the reputation of Edward of Woodstock, the Black Prince, I wrote of the 2016 biography of the prince by Michael Jones, in which an undoubted stain on the prince’s memory was reconsidered.
+In this article, about revising the reputation of Edward of Woodstock, the Black Prince, I wrote of the 2017 biography of the prince by Michael Jones, in which an undoubted stain on the prince’s memory was reconsidered.
 The prince apparently ordered the sack the city of Limoges, and slaughter of at least 3,000 inhabitants.
 This number, and… Continue reading The Black Prince did NOT kill 3000 at Limoges….